pnovotnak/django-toolbelt/README.md

 ## Getting Started

 1. clone this repository
-2. update your `setup.sh` script's PROJECT variable to ^
+2. update your `setup.sh` script's PROJECT variable to...
 3. run `setup.sh`
 4. change your git remote to something else, dammit.